aramboi/angelramboi/content/articles/2010/different-profiles-for-firefox-3-6-and-4-beta-on-windows.md

-Title: Different profiles for Firefox 3.6 and 4 beta on Windows
+Title: Set up different profiles for Firefox 3.6 and 4 beta on Windows
-Date: 2010-11-08 13:14
+Date: 2010-11-16
-Category: browser
+Category: guides
-Tags: firefox, profiles, windows, beta
+Tags: firefox, windows
-Summary: This is one of those case when I miss a sane CLI in Windows.
+Description: This is one of those cases when I miss a sane CLI in Windows.

 When installing Mozilla Minefield (Firefox daily builds) on Ubuntu, it automatically creates a new profile and copies your current profile